CMS-Internetsolutions/iconpack_flagicons/README.md

 ## Installation/Configuration

-1. Install EXT:iconpack from TER/git or with composer
+1. Install EXT:iconpack from TER/git or with composer (composer require quellenform/t3x-iconpack)
-2. Install this Extension from TER/git or with composer
+2. Install this Extension from TER/git or with composer (composer require t3starter/iconpack-flagicons)
 3. Customize configuration (Optional)

 ## Disclaimer